 Acquired: Selected in the fifth round (38th overall) by the Eskimos in the 2012 CFL Draft.
 Contact extended on Feb 11, 2019.

-2019: In eight games (eight starts), King has one special teams tackle and is the Club’s long snapper.
+2019: In 16 games (16 starts), King has two special teams tackles and is the Club’s long snapper.

 2018: King has appeared in all 18 games this season and has four special teams tackles.
 King is also the club’s long snapper.